wso2/docs-ei/en/streaming-integrator/docs/ref/siddhi-Application-Management-APIs.md

 ### Sample output

+-   If the API request is valid and the specified Siddhi application is successfully updated, the following response is returned with response code 200.

+    ```
+    {
+      "type":"success",
+      "message":"Siddhi App updated succesfully and will be deployed in next deployment cycle"}
+    ```

 -   If the API request is invalid due to invalid content in the Siddhi query, a response similar to the following is returned with response code 400.